TN 180 (01-21)

 What does mental impairment mean?

-It means the beneficiary or recipient has a mental or psychological disorder that may prevent him or her from handling electronic payments.
-However, the beneficiary or recipient is capable of handling his or her own affairs and may have a representative payee that does not assist him or her.
+It means the beneficiary or recipient has a mental or psychological disorder that may prevent them from handling electronic payments.
+However, the beneficiary or recipient is capable of handling their own affairs and may have a representative payee assist.
 A mental impairment does not relate to a disability determination.

 Treasury is responsible for determining if an individual is eligible for an exemption.
 SSA is not responsible for making the determination.